bradyblough/FITS_image_processor/readme.md

 3. **View the Result**: The script will display the median image using the`matplotlib` library.

 ## Additional Info
-This project was inspired by the course Data-Driven Astronomy on Coursera.
+This project was inspired by the course "Data-Driven Astronomy" on Coursera.
 This was my first foray into the astronomical research space, and so this project means a lot to me.